CosmWasm/docs-deprecated/testnets/testnets.md

 If you want to participate in active block building, you need some coins staked to your validators address.
 If you are interested in validator tech stack, [certus one blog](https://kb.certus.one/) is a good resource to begin with.

-**Note: make sure your validator is synced before upgrading to validator
+**Note**: make sure your validator is synced before upgrading to validator

 ```sh
 wasmcli tx staking create-validator \